How to Use a Proxy With Axios & Node.js

 Setting up proxies

-Axios offers the ability to integrate it with proxy servers.
-Let’s take a look at the code snippet below:
+Axios can be integrated with proxy servers.
+Let’s take a look at the code snippet below to set up an Axios proxy server:

 const browser = require('axios')